Strong (TV series): Premise

-Strong features 20 contestants, which include 10 male trainers and 10 female trainees.
-The trainers work on helping their trainees improve their physical fitness, not only through losing weight but, according to the series, "achieving a balance between mind and body, and getting into shape both physically and mentally".
-In each episode, the team will train together and compete in physical challenges involving a wide range of disciplines and activities, including mixed martial arts, strength and endurance training, and boxing.
-After a series of challenges, two teams will face each other in a physical competition in the Elimination Tower, with the losing team being eliminated from the series.
-The winning team will receive a cash prize of up to $500,000, depending on their overall performance in the show.
+Strong features 20 contestants: 10 male trainers and 10 female trainees.
+The trainers help their trainees improve physical fitness, focusing not only on weight loss but also, according to the series, "achieving a balance between mind and body, and getting into shape both physically and mentally".
+In each episode, teams train and compete in physical challenges across disciplines such as mixed martial arts, strength and endurance training, and boxing.
+After challenges, two teams face off in a physical competition in the Elimination Tower; the losing team is eliminated from the series.
+The winning team receives a cash prize of up to $500,000, dependent on their overall performance.

 Contestants

-The season one contestants for Strong include:
+The contestants for season one of Strong were::